5 Reasons why dogs steal socks and how you stop this thief-behaviour

 1. It feels good to steal socks

-Your dog doesn’t steal or eat socks because of hunger, but because…it feels good.
-For puppies, chewing is part of the teething process, whereas for most grown-up dogs, the action of chewing on a sock is as irresistible as a chewing gum is for humans.
+Your dog doesn’t steal or eat socks because of hunger, but because… it feels good.
+For puppies, chewing is part of the teething process, whereas for most grown-up dogs, the action of chewing on a sock is as irresistible as chewing gum is for humans.

 2. Your dog may be bored

 When your dog is bored he may tend to look for ways to unleash his energy.
-Here’s what can happen when your dog is bored:
+Out of boredom, he may:

-To avoid those behaviours, which are triggered by boredom, always make sure that your dog is getting enough exercise.
+To avoid these behaviors, which are triggered by boredom, always make sure that your dog is getting enough exercise.
 Giving your dog the right amount of attention and toys he likes is also helpful in fighting boredom.
-To avoid having your dog venture into new places without being able to find his way home, equip your dog with a GPS device to always monitor his position.
+To prevent your dog from getting bored, make your own DIY dog toys!

 3. Dogs steal socks because they love you